// COMP_BY_CITY

 Remote Chief of Staff roles have become a permanent fixture of the market following the shift to distributed work that began in 2020.
 Approximately 20 to 25 percent of all CoS postings now offer fully remote arrangements, and salaries for these positions typically sit 5 to 10 percent below tier-1 city rates.
 However, many remote CoS professionals report higher effective compensation once they factor in the elimination of commuting costs, the ability to live in lower-cost areas, and the time savings that come with a flexible schedule.

 Cost of living for remote workers is entirely location-dependent, which is precisely the advantage.
-A CoS earning $118,000 to $162,000 in base salary while living in a mid-cost city like Raleigh, Nashville, or Portland enjoys purchasing power that rivals or exceeds what a $150,000 to $200,000 salary provides in San Francisco or Manhattan.
+A CoS earning $140,000 to $255,000 OTE while living in a mid-cost city like Raleigh, Nashville, or Portland enjoys purchasing power that rivals or exceeds what a higher nominal salary provides in San Francisco or Manhattan.
 Some companies apply geographic pay bands, adjusting offers based on the candidate's location, while others offer flat national rates regardless of where you live.

 Remote CoS roles place a premium on communication discipline, self-direction, and the ability to build trust without in-person interaction.
 Companies that hire remote Chiefs of Staff tend to be distributed-first organizations — often in SaaS, developer tools, or digital services — that have already built the infrastructure for asynchronous collaboration.
 Candidates who thrive in these roles typically have strong written communication skills and prior experience managing cross-functional initiatives across time zones.
 The trade-off is that some of the relationship-intensive aspects of the CoS role, such as hallway conversations with the CEO and real-time problem solving, require more intentional effort in a remote setting.